 You can do this regardless of whether you’re connecting to a Google Sheet with your email addresses or just pasting your addresses into the To field of the Gmail Compose window.

-If you’ve connected your campaign to a Google Sheet, then the Repeat setting looks a little different:
+Step 2: If you’ve connect your campaign to a Google Sheet, then the Repeat setting will look a little different:

 This is because the default “repeat” behavior of a campaign connected to a Google Sheet is to check the Sheet for new addresses at the chosen time interval (hourly, daily, weekly, or monthly), and then send the campaign, with associated auto follow-ups, to just the new rows in the spreadsheet.
 This allows the campaign to run automatically as you add more leads to your spreadsheet, without you needing to modify the campaign.
 This capability is explained more in our article on recurring automatic campaigns with Google Sheets.